blbadger/blbadger.github.io/irrational-dimension.md

 Two related paradoxes regarding real numbers are described and a resolution is proposed, which implies a number of interesting properties about dynamical systems.

-### Lines are sequences of points, but real numbers are non-enumerable
+### Lines are sequences of points, but the real numbers are non-enumerable

 The first paradox almost goes without saying, and is implicit in the definitions of rational and irrational numbers and lines.
 A geometric line consists of an infinite number of points arranged in a sequence: $p_1$ may come after $p_2$ or before, but not both after and before.
 Take a line formed from the rational numbers: all rationals may be enumerated in a list based on their 'height' (defined as the numberator plus denominator) and thus arranged along a line.
 This is Cantor's famous diagonal argument for the countability of rational numbers $ \Bbb Q$